crony-io/2d-assets-mcp/README.md

 player_run.png  →  player_run_648x136.png
 ```

----

 ### 3. `read_image_metadata`

 Reads the JSON metadata embedded in the EXIF `ImageDescription` field of any PNG generated by this server.
-Useful for AI models that lack vision — they can understand what an asset contains without decoding the image.
+Useful for AI models that lack vision, because they can understand what an asset contains without decoding the image.

 <details>
-<summary><strong>Parameters (click to expand)</strong></summary>
+<summary><strong>Parameters (press to expand)</strong></summary>

-**Required parameters**
+*Required parameters*

 | Parameter  | Type     | Description                     |
 |------------|----------|---------------------------------|